MicrosoftDocs/dynamics-365-project-operations/articles/project-management/estimating-projects-overview.md

 ms.author: rumant
 ---

-# Financial estimation on projects
+# Overview of financial estimation on projects

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_